ipdk-io/networking-recipe/README.md

 The initial implementation of P4-OVS was both physically and logically monolithic.

-- Two foreign components (Stratum and an RFC 3594 Kernel Monitor) were added to a fork of the Open vSwitch repository.
+- Two foreign components (Stratum and the Kernel Monitor) were added to a fork of the Open vSwitch repository.

 - OvS was modified to build these components and include them in `ovs-vswitchd`.

-- The Stratum initialization code (`hal.cc` and `main_bfrt.cc`) was adapted to create two new modules (`bf_interface.cc` and `p4_service_interface.cc`) that OvS could use to start the P4 Runtime and gNMI services.
+- Stratum initialization was adapted to allow OvS to start the P4 Runtime and gNMI services.

-- Extensive changes were made to other parts of the Stratum code, to support a P4-enabled IPDK hardware or software switch.
+- Extensive changes were made to Stratum to support P4-enabled IPDK hardware and software switches.

 ## Split Architecture

-The Split Architecture is an effort to modularize P4-OVS, making it easier to upstream and maintain.
+The Split Architecture modularizes P4-OVS, making the code easier to maintain and more suitable for upstreaming.

-- Remove foreign components from the OvS repository, leaving only the logic needed to support P4.
-Make the changes suitable for upstreaming to the parent project.
+- Remove foreign components from the OvS repository, together with most of the changes to OvS itself.

-- Reengineer the Stratum modifications to be non-breaking.
-Make the changes suitable for upstreaming to the parent project.
+- Reengineer the Stratum modifications to be non-breaking and suitable for upstreaming to the parent project.
+Make 'tdi' a distinct platform type and 'ipdk' a distinct platform based on 'tdi'.

-- Make the Kernel Monitor a separate component.
-Remove OvS dependencies.
-  Refactor for modularity and to support unit testing.
+- Extract the Kernel Monitor and make it a separate component.
+Remove OvS dependencies, and refactor for modularity and to support unit testing.

-- Create a component that combines Stratum, the Kernel Monitor, TDI, and the P4 driver into a separate daemon (`infrap4d`).
+- Create a new component (`infrap4d`) that combines Stratum, the Kernel Monitor, TDI, and a P4 target driver into a separate process (daemon).

-- Create a sidecar component (`ovs-p4rt`) that can be linked into `ovs-vswitchd` to allow OvS to communicate with `infrap4d`.
+- Create a component (`ovs-p4rt`) that can be linked with `ovs-vswitchd` to allow OvS to communicate with `infrap4d`.

-- Create a superproject (`networking-recipe`) to incorporate the components and orchestrate the overall build.
+- Create a superproject (`networking-recipe`) to integrate the components and orchestrate the overall build.

-- Incorporate changes to the OvS and Stratum components that have been made in P4-OVS since the initial split was done.
+- Merge changes that have been made to the OvS and Stratum components in P4-OVS since the initial split was done.
+Bring OvS and Stratum up to date by merging the latest versions of the parent projects.

-- Remove OvS and Stratum changes that are not applicable to the initial release, to limit the amount of unused code.

-- Bring the OvS and Stratum code up to date, rebasing the P4OVS changes onto the heads of the original projects.

-- Upstream the OvS and Stratum changes to their parent projects.
+- Upstream the OvS and Stratum changes to the parent projects.

-Implementation will be done incrementally.
+Implementation will be done incrementally through ipdk-io repositories.

 ## Changes from P4-OVS

 - The `external`, `p4runtime`, `stratum`, and `unit_test` directories will
   be removed from the `ovs` repository.

-- The `p4proto` directory will be stripped down and most of its contents will be removed.
-The local Stratum files will move back into Stratum itself.
-Some of the changes will be discarded.
-Platform-specific changes will become part of the new `ipdk` and `tdi` platforms. `bf_interface` and `p4_service_interface` will revert to the platform-specific `hal` and `main` files.
+- The `p4proto` directory will be removed.
+The locally modified Stratum files will be moved back into Stratum or discarded.
+Platform-specific changes will become part of the new `ipdk` and `tdi` platforms.

-- OvS will no longer launch the Kernel Monitor or the Stratum P4 and Config Monitoring services.

-- OvS will no longer be able to make direct calls to the Kernel Monitor, the P4 switch driver, or TDI.
-All communication will be by means of C calls to the OvS sidecar (`ovs-p4rt`), which will communicate with `infrap4d` via gRPC requests.
+- OvS will no longer manage Stratum or the Kernel Monitor.
+It will also no longer make direct calls to the Kernel Monitor, TDI, or the switch driver.
+All communication will be by means of calls to the OvS sidecar (`ovs-p4rt`), which will communicate with `infrap4d` via gRPC.

 ## Repositories

-- OvS development will take place on the `split-arch` branch of the `ipdk-io/ovs` repository.
+- OvS development takes place on the `split-arch` branch of the `ipdk-io/ovs` repository.

-- Stratum development will take place on the `split-arch` branch of the `ipdk-io/stratum-dev` repository.
+- Stratum development takes place on the `split-arch` branch of the `ipdk-io/stratum-dev` repository.

-- Kernel Monitor development will take place on the `main` branch of the `ipdk-io/krnlmon` repository.
+- Kernel Monitor development takes place on the `main` branch of the `ipdk-io/krnlmon` repository.

-- Superproject development will take place on the `main` branch of the `ipdk-io/networking-recipe` repository.
+- Superproject development takes place on the `main` branch of the `ipdk-io/networking-recipe` repository.